humzak711/AI-chatbox/README.md

 - I am also currently in the process of building my own AI to power this chatbox, once it is created, I will create a new repository containing the source code for the AI along with the chatbox

+for this project I used; Python (with Flask), HTML, CSS, and Javascript